alvii147/hinds-banner/README.md

 The data for this banner is pulled from [Palestine Datasets](https://data.techforpalestine.org/).

-## Variations
+## Variants

-Besides the classic banners above, there are other variations available.
+Besides the classic banners above, there are other variants available.

 ### Crimson